Lujaw/create-view-tiled-image/README.md

 3: The frontend should be available in port 3000, and should be serving one image.
 Other can be uploaded using the upload button.
 It only supports .jpg extension now.

+4: The image in the carousel needs to be clicked for the Mapbox to be updated

 ### TODO

 - Make the UI prettier
 - Add test cases
 - Add other extension support
+- Add event in the carousel control to update mapbox